Health promotion during pregnancy & breastfeeding and for children up to the age of 10

 Healthy snacks for children

-Fruit and vegetables are healthy - most children know that.
-But other foods are often hidden in the snack box.
-The EU school programme for milk, fruit and vegetables is designed to encourage children and young people to eat healthy snacks more often.
-This programme promotes the distribution of fruit, vegetables, milk and dairy products in childcare facilities and schools across Europe.
-On the other hand, pupils can take part in tasting sessions.
-They also learn more about the variety, manufacture and production of these foods during excursions to a farm and this knowledge is to be deepened through the purchase of raised beds, a new measure of the EU programme.
-All children benefit equally from participating in the EU school programme, as the subsidised food is cheaper.
-Teachers are also provided with teaching materials that offer support in everyday school life.
+Most children know that fruit and vegetables are healthy.
+However, their lunchboxes often contain other foods.
+The EU school programme for milk, fruit and vegetables was set up to encourage children and young people to eat healthy snacks more often.
+On the one hand, it promotes the distribution of fruit, vegetables, milk and dairy products to childcare facilities and schools across Europe.
+On the other hand, schoolchildren can take part in tastings.
+They also learn more about the diversity, manufacture and production of these foods on trips to farms, and this knowledge is reinforced through the purchase of raised beds, fruit trees and shrubs.
+All children benefit equally from participating in the EU school programme, as the subsidised foods are cheaper.
+Teaching materials are also available for educators to support them in their everyday school work.

-Under our leadership, teaching materials and videos were produced with funding from the European Union on behalf of Agrarmarkt Austria.
+Under our leadership, teaching materials and videos were created with funding from the European Union on behalf of Agrarmarkt Austria.

-The EU school programme is supported by the Federal Ministry of Agriculture, Forestry, Regions and Water Management, the Federal Ministry of Health, Social Affairs, Care and Consumer Protection and the Federal Ministry of Education, Science and Research.
+The EU school programme is supported by the Federal Ministry of Agriculture, Forestry, Climate and Environmental Protection, Regions and Water Management, the Federal Ministry of Labour, Health, Social Affairs, Care and Consumer Protection, and the Federal Ministry of Education.

 Professional quiz for children

 Can you make butter yourself?
-What fruit grows on trees?
+Which fruits grow on trees?

 Not all children can answer these questions easily.
-For this reason, quiz questions on the topics of milk, fruit and vegetables were compiled as part of the EU school programme for the 2019/2020 school year.
-Children between the ages of 6 and 10 can thus acquire more knowledge about agricultural products, the environment or ingredients.
-Divided into two areas (milk and fruit/vegetables), 20 questions are available in different categories.
+That is why quiz questions on the topics of milk, fruit and vegetables were compiled as part of the EU school programme.
+Children between the ages of 6 and 10 can use these to learn more about agricultural products, the environment and ingredients.
+Divided into two areas (milk and fruit/vegetables), there are 20 questions in different categories.

-The quiz questions are available for download as a PDF version or can be answered online (as a desktop version).
+The quiz questions are available for download as a PDF file or can be answered online (desktop version).

 Experiments for children